pinano/bootstrap3-bundle/README.md

 Note: See https://github.com/kriswallsmith/assetic/issues/53 for known limitations of assetic with CSS referencing.

 I usually follow a simple inheritance schema when it comes to designing twig templates.
 That is, I have an app/views/base.html.twig file that I use as a site-wide template.
-Then, inside every bundle I have my own Resources/views/layout.html.twig file that extends the previous one.
+Then, inside every bundle I have my own Resources/views/layout.html.twig file that extends the base template.
 Depending on the kind of application I'm designing I can place the Bootstrap stuff in the site-wide or the bundle-wide template.
-Then every view of a given bundle will extend the bundle template file, which in turn extends the site-wide template.
+Then every view of a given bundle will extend the corresponding bundle layout.html.twig file, which in turn extends the site-wide template.

 The folks at Sensio Labs have already covered this approach and you can check it in their [documentation](http://twig.sensiolabs.org/doc/templates.html#template-inheritance).